taichi-dev/taichi_benchmark/mpm/README.md

 computations for high-quality scenarios are intensive, and the achievable performance is critical for real-time applications.
 In this benchmark, we compare a Taichi implementation to its ported version in CUDA.
 The measurement is based on open-souce implementations.
-You can find the [Taichi implementation here](https://github.com/taichi-dev/taichi/blob/master/python/taichi/examples/simulation/mpm3d.py) and the [CUDA implementation here](https://github.com/Aisk1436/mpm3d).
+You can find the original [Taichi implementation here](https://github.com/taichi-dev/taichi/blob/master/python/taichi/examples/simulation/mpm3d.py) and the [CUDA implementation here](https://github.com/Aisk1436/mpm3d).